-It is important you consult with an attorney before signing a severance agreement.
-Your employer probably consulted with one before providing you with an agreement.
-Brock & Gonzales, LLP will review your severance agreement and advise you of your legal rights.
+It is important that you consult with an attorney before signing a severance agreement.
+Your employer probably consulted with a lawyer before providing you with an agreement.
+Brock & Gonzales LLP will review your severance agreement and advise you of your legal rights.

 For a free consultation, contact Brock & Gonzales LLP today.
 Please call 310-294-9595 or contact us via email.
 We have offices in Los Angeles and Sacramento, and we advise and represent employees statewide.

 “I have happily referred this law firm to friends of mine and family and anyone that I come across who needs professional and positive services.
 I will highly recommend.”

 – Anthony L.